joridho/INF205-Paths-in-labelled-graphs/README.md

 ## Concurrency
 - step by step without ROS
--

 - step by step using ROS
 -   run "catkin_make" in "catkin_ws" folder
 -   copy threading-paths and threading-paths.o from catkin_ws/devel/bin/ into threading_pkg/src folder
 -   uncomment for ROS concurrency in threading-paths.cpp
 -   uncomment for printing out results to terminal
 -   uncomment if you only want to run compare_paths without testing efficiency

 ## Further work
+- Track down the first queries, and assign p and q to either one of the paths.
+- An easier way to implement the treading